movementlabsxyz/movement-hack-temp/src/ch20-02-multithreaded.md

 `execute` method.
 But we need to give `thread::spawn` a closure to run when we create each `Worker` during the creation of the `ThreadPool`.

-We want the `Worker` structs that we just created to fetch the code to run from a queue held in the `ThreadPool` and send that code to its thread to run.
+We want each `Worker` struct that we just created to fetch the code to run from a queue held in the `ThreadPool` and send that code to the worker's thread to run.

 The channels we learned about in Chapter 16—a simple way to communicate between two threads—would be perfect for this use case.
 We’ll use a channel to function